 When you open a new bank account with SoFi, you can get checking and savings in one convenient place.
 You can easily manage your accounts online or through the SoFi mobile app.
-When you open accounts with direct deposit, you’ll also earn a great rate up to 3.25% APY and pay no fees, which can help you money grow faster.
+When you open accounts with direct deposit, you’ll also earn a competitive APY and pay no fees, which can help you money grow faster.
 Plus, qualifying accounts can get paid up to two days early.

 What are the benefits of mobile banking?

 One of the main benefits of mobile banking is convenience.
 You don’t need to go to a branch or log in to your laptop to manage your money.
 Instead, you can transfer funds between accounts, view balances, pay bills, and send money to friends and family from your mobile device.